aknip/hugo-matching-markets/content/posts/my-test-preview.md

 ---
-title: "LoveIt Theme Preview and Documentation - updated"
+title: "Test review and Documentation - updated"
 date: 2019-08-25T16:22:42+08:00
 lastmod: 2019-08-25T16:22:42+08:00
 draft: false
-description: "This is a LoveIt theme preview and documentation page."
+description: "This is a preview and documentation page."
 show_in_homepage: true
 show_description: false
 license: ''